Coding and Electrical Circuits For Kids – A STEM Activity for the Makers of Tomorrow

 There is something about building electrical circuits for kids.
 The builds are challenging, but they are also rewarding in a way not often found in lessons.
 We are big fans of Creation Crate a subscription box series that teaches engineering of electrical circuits and coding.
 With the first box we built a mood lamp.
 This time it was a memory game.
 The build was fun, only to be topped by the hysterical challenges we had against each other in a series of memory battles.

 Disclaimer: This article contains affiliate links for your convenience.
-I was given a free box for my honest review.
+I was given the educational series for my honest review.
 All comments, thoughts and impressions are my own.

 When picturing electrical circuits and kids, you may be seeing a high risk activity, but that couldn’t be farther from the truth.
 There is no risk of electrical shock with this build.
 It is a solderless build using premade wires and a breadboard that is very safe.

 Everything you need comes in the kit but even if you get stuck, there is a password protected page with lots of great help files.
 For this build we had to consult the help files to get larger print outs of the schematics.
 At our age, seeing the minute detail on those tiny images in the instruction booklet simply wasn’t happening.
 I appreciated the ability to get larger images easily.

 To do this project you need an eye for detail.
 If you’ve ever done any circuits or coding work, you are likely already familiar with this need.
 These skill sets leave zero room for error.
 Over by one hole on the breadboard?
 The whole thing fails.
 Missed a single character in the hundreds of lines of code?
 The whole thing fails.
 Once your child is old enough to focus on the details and follow directions to the letter, plus have an interest in circuits and coding, they are ready for Creation Crate.

 Teaching Coding and Electrical Circuits For Kids Made Easy